-- □ Small daypack large enough for personal gear Some people choose to bring a waterproof cover for their daypack in case of downpours.

-- Drybag to protect phone/camera from water and sand Some travellers choose to use a Ziploc bag for these items; however, these can tear, so be sure to have several extras with you and make sure they are well sealed when you are using them.

-- Batteries/chargers for all electronic gear
+Small daypack large enough for personal gear Some people choose to bring a waterproof cover for their daypack in case of downpours.
+Drybag to protect phone/camera from water and sand Some travellers choose to use a Ziploc bag for these items; however, these can tear, so be sure to have several extras with you and make sure they are well sealed when you are using them.
+Batteries/chargers for all electronic gear Insect repellent Sunscreen lotion with SPF 30+ Wristwatch Headlamp with red light option.

-- □ Insect repellent

-- □ Sunscreen lotion with SPF 30+

-- □ Wristwatch

-- □ Headlamp with red light option.
 Please note that nesting sea turtles are disrupted by white lights on the beach, so we are only able to use red lights while working with the turtles.
 The beach is quite dark, and past travellers have found having a few extra red lights on hand was beneficial for beach work and navigation.
-In addition to your headlamp, you may find it helpful to bring

-options such as a handheld flashlight with a red light option, or clip on red lights to attach to your backpack.
+In addition to your headlamp, you may find it helpful to bring options such as a handheld flashlight with a red light option, or clip on red lights to attach to your backpack.
+10 Swimsuit Light, casual clothing to be worn in the guest house, in town or on excursions Please note there is A/C only in the guest rooms.
+Sandals Sun hat Sunglasses D۵ rco nal supplies 1 0 Personal toiletries (e.g., toothbrush, toothpaste, shampoo, etc.) Hair ties, headband, or similar if you have long hair It is always windy on Matura beach, and you will want to keep your hair out of your face while your hands are busy!
+Antibacterial wipes and/or hand sanitizer Personal first aid kit and medications.
+We will have a group First Aid kit.
+Glasses and contact lenses If you wear glasses, pack an extra pair and/or extra wipes for cleaning.
+Your lenses will become coated with salt spray while on the beach.
+Cash spending money in Trinidad and Tobago ("TT") or U.S. dollars (See "Additional Expenses") Camera with memory cards/film and charger/batteries Please note that there are strict rules about photographing leatherbacks on the nesting beach because the light from a flash would disturb the turtles.
+This is serious because a flash or white light can cause a turtle to abort its nesting attempt.
+We will try to provide an opportunity for you to photograph a nesting leatherback and to obtain a photograph of you with a nesting turtle.
+However, these opportunities will be limited.
+They will also be authorized and supervised by the Nature Seekers.
+Again, these restrictions are for the well being of the leatherbacks.